sundew28/avrillo/README.md

 # Avrillo Code Test

 An application to send API request and receive response as JSON.
 I have used laravel 10 framework to create the application and a basic token authentication.
-To make api calls to https://api.kanye.rest/
+To make api calls to https://api.kanye.rest/.
+I have implemented the Laravel manager design pattern in the application and seperated the api call to Kanye seperate so that in future we can add different REST API's.

 ## Requirements